 Volcanic Origins and the Paraná Basalt

 Between 132 and 120 million years ago, during the Early Cretaceous period, the supercontinent Gondwana was breaking apart.
 As South America separated from Africa, massive volcanic eruptions occurred, pouring out vast quantities of basaltic lava across what is now southern Brazil, eastern Paraguay, and northern Argentina.
-These eruptions formed the Paraná Basalts, a layered stack of volcanic rock that in some areas exceeds 1,500 meters in thickness.
-The lava cooled into a hard, erosion-resistant rock composed primarily of plagioclase feldspar and pyroxene.
-This basaltic bedrock provides the robust foundation over which the Iguazu River now flows.
+These eruptions formed the Paraná Basalts, one of the most extensive volcanic provinces on Earth.
+This layered stack of volcanic rock reaches thicknesses exceeding 1,500 meters in some locations.

 River Erosion and the Retreat of the Waterfalls